-LEGISLATION, POLICIES, PLANS, GUIDELINES, SPATIAL TOOLS, MUNICIPAL DEVELOPMENT PLANNING FRAMEWORKS, AND INSTRUMENTS Describe how the proposed development complies with and responds: Breede Valley Municipality: Municipal Land Use Planning By-Law, 2015 The proposed development will be located on Portion 108 of Farm Doornrivier No. 369, Aan De Dooms, Western Cape.
-The property is Agriculture zoned and are being used for agricultural purposes.
-The primary land use right of the site is Agricultural, and a consent use application will be lodge after the environmental authorisation is received.
+LEGISLATION, POLICIES, PLANS, GUIDELINES, SPATIAL TOOLS, MUNICIPAL DEVELOPMENT PLANNING FRAMEWORKS, AND INSTRUMENTS Describe how the proposed development complies with and responds: Theewaterskloof Municipality: Municipal Land Use Planning By- Law, 2015 The proposed development will be located on Portion 19 of Farm 319 369, Caledon RD, Western Cape.
+The property is Agriculture zoned.
+A consent use application will be lodge after the environmenta authorisation is received.
 Department's Circular EADP 0028/2014 (dated 9 December 2014) on the "One Environmental Management System" Circular and guidelines consulted and adhered to when undertaking this Basic Assessment Report.
 Guidelines on EIA Regulations 2014 Guideline was consulted while compiling the BAR.
 Guidelines on Public Participation, 2014 Guideline was consulted while compiling the BAR.
 Guidelines on Need and Desirability, 2013 Guideline was consulted while compiling the BAR.
 Guidelines on Alternatives, 2014 Guideline was consulted while compiling the BAR.
 Guideline for involving visual and aesthetic specialists in EIA processes (June 2005) Guideline was consulted while compiling the BAR.